This Azure PowerShell article will discuss the syntax and usage of the Get-AzStorageContainer PowerShell cmdlet, along with a few examples.

 context or set the current storage context.”

-You can able to see the same error as below
+You can see the same error below

 $mysARG = "DEMORG2"